Heaveness/GTFriendlyO/README.md

 * All four melee types have been reworked to be more distinct from each other.
 * Sledgehammers and Bats are meant for players who prefer loud encounters.
 * Knives and Spears are meant for players who prefer quiet engagements.
-* There is another mod called Parry, which is not included in this mod setup.
-But it will be for the mod-pack.
+* You can parry all melee and projectiles, but you cannot parry the CC itself.
+For example, a Giant Striker can still pull you even though you parried the tentacle.
-> Dev Note: Parry can be used on melee or projectile damage, latter can send the projectile back to sender.
+> Dev Note: Parrying projectiles allows you to send them back towards your crosshair.

 | TYPE       	| ROLE      | TRAITS  			| STRENGTHS 	 								| WEAKNESSES								    	|
 |---------------|-----------|-------------------|:---------------------------------------------:|:-------------------------------------------------:|